Abdee Negara

-Abdee Negara (born June 28, 1968, Donggala) is an Indonesian guitarist, backing vocalist, songwriter and record producer.
+Abdi Negara Nurdin also known as Abdee Negara (born June 28, 1968, in Donggala) is an Indonesian guitarist, backing vocalist, songwriter and record producer.
 He is best known as Slank's lead guitarist with fellow rhythm guitarist, Ridho, and also has played with many national and international guitarist, including Paul Gilbert.
 Besides working with Slank, his main band, he is also a producer of another Indonesian band, Serieus.
 Since the beginning of his career, Negara has presented a rock-blues style of playing.

 Career

 Pre-Slank career

 In the 1980s, Negara moved from Palu to Jakarta to pursue his dream to become a professional musician.
 His earlier musical experience was to join a band with Ecky Lamoh, Gideon Tengker and Henky Supit, all are Indonesian guitarists.
 In 1988, Negara entered ILW, a school of music in Jakarta, to gain his musical formal education, since he had his earlier knowledge just by autodidacticism learning.
 In this stage, he met Ivan, who later became a fellow member in Slank.